-Virgil Gamache Farms, Inc. is a leading organic hop farm in the heart of the Yakima Valley.
-The Gamache family began farming in here in the Yakima Valley in 1913.
-They called their first farm “the Sunshine Ranch.”
-Here the company’s founder, Virgil W. Gamache spent his formative years.
-The family raised alfalfa, wheat, corn, potatoes, apples and grapes.
+Virgil Gamache Farms, Inc. is fourth generation organically oriented hop farm in the heart of the Yakima Valley.
+We began farming in the Yakima Valley in 1913.
+The first version of the farm was named Sunshine Ranch started by the patriarch Albert Gamache.
+It was on this land, that the company’s namesake, Virgil W. Gamache spent his formative years.
+The family raised alfalfa, wheat, corn, potatoes, apples and juice grapes.

 The Gamache family have a love for the Pacific Northwest.
-It began when great grandfather Albert Gamache first settled in the Yakima Valley in 1880’s.
-That love of the land is demonstrated in the sense of stewardship that guides the everyday work at Virgil Gamache Farms.
+It began when great grandfather Albert Gamache first settled in the Yakima Valley in 1890’s.
+That love of the land is demonstrated in the sense of stewardship that guides the day-to-day culture at Virgil Gamache Farms.

 One facet of stewardship is through organic farming.
 As a certified, organic hop farm, our best practices combine traditional organic principles including composting and planting triticale as well as more advanced principles such as using rosemary essential oils to deter pests and citrus oils to reduce weed growth.
 VGF has also implemented the novel use of drones to introduce beneficial insects to reduce pest pressure.

 Virgil Gamache Farms, Inc. makes a continued effort to improve in the areas of increasing biodiversity, enhancing good agricultural practices, and upholding food safety standards via the implementation of programs such as Global G.A.P., Salmon-Safe, & the WSDA Organic Program.
 VGF operates with the health, safety, and welfare of both the employee & customer in mind.